Posts Tagged ‘Alternate History’

 “How do you know he didn’t kill anyone else?”
 Henry asked angrily.
 “There could be someone else out there just like me with relation that ran across this maniac and maybe got killed and the family never knew!”

 “You think I never wrestled with that?”
-Fred answered back.
+Roger answered back.
 “Mary was the only suspected murder case in the area.
 I mean sometimes a hunter would go missing or something like that.
 I remember this teenage girl disappeared years before, but that was nowhere near here.
 The Sheriff insisted this be kept quiet, and I wasn’t gonna disobey him.”
-Raising his hands up he said “I’m not saying what we did was right, but we did what we did, it’s done.
+Raising his hands up he said, “I’m not saying what we did was right, but we did what we did, it’s done.
 I’m really sorry about what happened to your sister.”

 Henry was still angered at what had just been revealed, but he kept quiet while George asked, “What did you tell Sally then?”

-“She was still pretty upset when we went back,” Fred answered, “but I think it was some relief to her once she saw us again.
+“She was still pretty upset when we went back,” Roger answered, “but I think it was some relief to her once she saw us again.
 I told my wife to go upstairs while we talked to her in the kitchen.
 We assured her the man was dead and told her about the fire.”
 Lighting another cigarette, he continued.
 “I’m sorry to say it, but the Sheriff got a little hard on her.
 Made her swear she’d never tell anyone what she saw and told her to never come to this town again.
 He threatened to plant dope on her and throw her in jail.
 I didn’t like that he did that, but she promised.
 We let her sleep in our spare room that night.
 The Sheriff slept on my couch, though I don’t know if he did much sleeping.
 The next day we got her some gas and took her home.
 I actually drove her car back, and she rode with the Sheriff.”

 “I remember you now!”
 Henry recalled.
 “I remember the Sheriff bringing her home that day.
 I was wondering why someone else was driving my dad’s car.”
 Henry said, remembering his childhood innocence.